Farida Osman

 Farida Hisham Osman (فريدة هشام عثمان; born 18 January 1995) is an Egyptian competitive swimmer who specializes in butterfly and freestyle events.
-An All-Africa Games gold medalist and Egyptian national champion and record-holder.
+She is an All-Africa Games gold medalist and Egyptian national champion and record-holder.
 Osman is the fastest female swimmer in Egypt and Africa, she is currently coached by Teri McKeever.
 Osman holds the senior national records for all the butterfly, freestyle and backstroke events, as well as African records in the 50m and 100m butterfly.

 Early life

 Daughter to dentists Hisham Osman and Randa Elsalawy, Osman was born in Indianapolis, Indiana in 1995, and raised in Cairo, Egypt.
 She started swimming at the age of five at the Gezira Sporting Club with her brother Ahmed.
 Osman started at the Oasis French School in Cairo but then transitioned to the French Embassy's Lycée Français du Caire.
 She studied at the Cairo American College.

 Career

 Osman took a break from swimming to pursue her synchronized swimming passion.
 At the age of 11, she returned to swimming and won all the 50m and 100m freestyle and butterfly national titles, earning the "Best Swimmer" trophy.
 At the age of 12, she was selected to represent Egypt at the 11th Pan Arab Games in Cairo, Egypt.
 She was the youngest athlete on the team and participated in the 50m, 100m freestyle, and the 50m and 100m butterfly.
 Osman broke the Arab record for the 50m butterfly, where she became the youngest Egyptian and Arab athlete ever to win the event and break the record.
 She finished 6th in the 100m butterfly.

 The same year she competed at the All Africa Games and finished fifth in the 50m butterfly with a time of 28.95.

 Osman continued her career by participating in various international competitions, such as the International Sindlefingen Swimming Competition (ISSC), where she competed in all sprint events in backstroke, butterfly, and freestyle.
 She received the 2nd-place trophy for best sprinters in the competition.

 At 13, Osman traveled to the United States for a summer camp, where she swam for the Bear Swimming Team in Berkeley, California.
 She participated in various competitions such as RESLs, Junior Olympics, Sectionals, and Far Westerns where she was in the top 10 places of her year group.